nordic-institute/X-Road-development/README.md

 ![](IMG/X-Road.Joint.Development.png)

+### X-Road Open Community

+More information about X-Road Open Community can be found [here](https://github.com/jointxroad/About).

 ### How to contribute?
 Submit a pull request or raise an issue.
 Changes to the documents are reviewed in EE-FI workgroup meetings and/or e-mail and/or issue comments in this repository.